Elections New Brunswick

 Elections N.B. must be ready at all times for the call of an election or by-election.
 Its head office is located in Fredericton, and as soon as an election is called, a returning office is opened in each electoral district.

-Elections N.B. employs 16 permanent staff members, and this number grows to about 25 during an election year.
+Elections N.B. employs 17 permanent staff members, and this number grows to about 25 during an election year.

-Political Financing Effective April 2008, Political Financing is responsible to monitor compliance with rules relating to financing of political parties and candidates.
+Political Financing Political Financing is responsible to monitor compliance with rules related to financing of political parties and candidates as set out it the Political Process Financing Act.
 Each registered political party must file semi-annual financial returns disclosing the sources of contributions, other sources of funds and details as to how those funds were used.
-During a provincial election, political parties and candidates must also keep detailed records of contributions and expenditures, and file statements of election expenses with the Supervisor of Political Financing.
+During a provincial election, political parties and candidates must also file statements of election expenses with the Supervisor of Political Financing.
+They also maintain the Registry of Political Parties and inform the parties of any changes in legislation or procedures.

-Finance and Human Resources Finance and Human Resources is responsible for handling all payments to permanent and temporary election officials and vendors involved in providing services and supplies for the running of Elections NB.
+Corporate Services Corporate Services is responsible for handling all payments to permanent and temporary election officials and vendors involved in providing services and supplies for the running of Elections NB.

 Operations Operations is responsible for the preparation, conduct and reporting of all electoral events, including developing forms, procedures and guidelines.
 It is the main liaison with returning officers and is responsible for their training.
 The staff must see that materials are printed and prepared for shipping to the electoral districts.
-They also maintain the Registry of Political Parties and inform the parties of any changes in legislation or procedures.

 Warehouse Warehouse is responsible to receive, pack, and ship all materials required to run an election, from the equipment used at the Returning Offices to the materials each election official uses in their job.